• Skip to main content

 • Cash deposits into a local bank

-You need to assess the risk of the investment, as well as the sector.
-Your appetite for risk, your sector knowledge, and the quality of the investment advice on offer should all be factored into your decision.
+You need to assess the risk of the investment and the sector.
+Your risk appetite, your sector knowledge, and the quality of the investment advice on offer should all be factored into your decision.
 For example, consider investing in a startup, a fixed-term deposit, and buying a home for you and your family.
 These investments all have a very different range of outcomes.
-The pros and cons of each investment visa program and investment sector must be assessed before making your decision.
+The pros and cons of each investment visa program and investment sector must be assessed before deciding.
 Additionally, there may be restrictions on where, geographically, in the country, you can invest to be eligible for your investment visa.

 Investment levels for your investment visa

-How much you have to invest will define into which programs you can invest.
+How much you have to invest will define which programs you can invest in.
 But, there is also the consideration of how much of your investment you can expect to recover.
 A payment of around USD100,000 (like the Residency by Investment programs of Vanuatu and St Lucia) may look cheap.
-At first, an investment of USD1,000,000 may look expensive.
+At first, an investment of USD 1,000,000 may look expensive.
 But, if the investment returns 5% a year and leads to quality citizenship and passport, then you may consider that a bargain.
-An investment in real estate, for example, will vary in its possible returns and risk profile even across a single city.
-The best CBI and RBI programs allow you to get a return on your investment as well as a powerful passport.
+For example, an investment in real estate will vary in its possible returns and risk profile even across a single city.
+The best CBI and RBI programs allow you to get a return on your investment and a powerful passport.

 Time to qualify and time to process the visa.